MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 To use the area filter with a keyboard, select Tab until you reach the **Area filter** and provide coordinates for two corner points of the rectangular area filter.
 Provide the latitude and longitude for Point A and for Point B. Tab to the **Save** control and select Enter to activate the area filter.
 Only data that matches your area filter is now shown in your map/table.

-## Accessibility in applications that can work with [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] data
+## Accessibility in applications that can work with [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] data

-[!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] provides integrations and data export for other applications.
+[!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] provides integrations and data export for other applications.

-- We recommend using the [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] content pack with [Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-accessibility) due to accessibility support of [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
+- We recommend using the [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] content pack with [Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-accessibility) due to accessibility support of [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
 - Learn more about [accessibility for Dynamics 365 Customer Engagement](https://docs.microsoft.com/dynamics365/customer-engagement/basics/accessibility-people-with-disabilities) apps.

 ## General accessibility capabilities